Food is a basic human need. Restaurants transform this experience into an art. Informational technology builds elegant shortcuts to its fulfilment.

 An online order and delivery app like Postmates and DoorDash

-In our recent post about the Postmates app development we explained the business model of food order-and-delivery apps.
+In our recent post about the delivery app development like Postmates, we explained the business model of food order-and-delivery apps.
 Gig-economy style apps like Postmates serve as marketplaces to unite various groups: customers (placing orders), eateries or stores (providing food), and couriers (delivering the orders).
 The app embraces the restaurant search, order placement, payment, tracking, and rating.
 And it’s not long before we’ll see new features like predictive ordering and drone delivery as part of the UI.
 To make the entire process work smoothly, it needs to focus on smart logistics algorithms.

 The core functionality to make a delivery app will comprise these features.